rwblokzijl/Msc-thesis-EuroToken/thesis.md

 science of distributed networking algorithms has mostly settled, most Peer-to-Peer communication technologies have already been implemented somewhere.

-The second option is then to build upon some existing Peer-to-Peer networking library, while implementing the blockchain protocol ourselves.
-This option has some benefits as the usage of a block-DAG is not yet very common, and thus is not implemented as a stand alone package anywhere.
+The second option is to build upon some existing Peer-to-Peer networking library, while implementing the blockchain protocol ourselves.
+This option has some benefits as the usage of a block-DAG is not yet very common, and thus is not implemented as a stand-alone package anywhere.
 For the P2P library we have several options.
 We considered LibTorrent [@libtorrent], Libp2p [@libp2p] and IPv8[@PyIPv8].
 LibTorrent has a number of interesting Peer-to-Peer features like peer discovery and data transfer but sadly fell short when it comes discovery of peers based on public keys.
 It can be classified more as a file location protocol than a peer location protocol.
 This would mean we would have to implement a peer location system ourselves.
 Libp2p is a modular Peer-to-Peer networking stack that provides a large suite of P2P tools.
 Libp2p uses a Distributed Hash Table (DHT) to allow peer discovery based on a peer-id [@PeerId].
-There is an JVM/Android implementation available, which also makes it possible to create an Android client.
+Libp2p dies have a JVM/Android implementation available, which also makes it possible to create an Android client.
 Finally we looked at IPv8.
 IPv8 offers direct peer discovery based on public key and provides a framework for interaction called Overlay networks.
 Overlays provide a context for peers to interact within with particular message types.
-Crucially, IPv8 has an implementation in Kotlin [@kotlin-IPv8].
+Crucially, IPv8 also has an implementation in Kotlin [@kotlin-IPv8].

 Rather than implementing the blockchain mechanism ourselves, there is a third option.
 IPv8 includes a module called TrustChain.
 TrustChain is in essence a block-DAG type distrusted ledger technology[@TrustChain].
-The technology does not fully solve double spending they way we originally designed it, so some work is required to adapt TrustChain to the EuroToken system, but it would provide a good basis for our implementation.
+The technology does not fully solve double spending in the way we originally designed it, so some work is required to adapt TrustChain to the EuroToken system, but it provides a good basis for our implementation.

 We choose to build on IPv8/TrustChain for this project as it allows us to build on their Kotlin implementation for the wallet as well as the Python implementation for the gateway.

 ### TrustChain structure